Studies show that consumers trust user-generated content. How can marketers make UGC work for their brand?

 User-generated content (UGC) is content created and posted by users online.
 Samuels, manager of social media at Sprout Social, often works with UGC, sharing what customers have said about Sprout products, as well as tips, tricks and tidbits from the social media management company’s events.
 Samuels says that she wants Sprout’s UGC to show that the company stands for open communication, that being real and empathetic are the best ways to connect with an audience.

 Sprout Social and Imperfect Produce aren’t alone in using UGC, and it’s proved to be effective in engaging audiences.
 Nielsen found that two-thirds of consumers trust the opinions other consumers post online.
 And although influencer marketing campaigns have been ascendant for the past few years, a report from Stackla finds that consumers deciding on a purchase find UGC 9.8 times more useful than influencers.
-Additionally, Salesforce finds that ads featuring UGC get five times more click-throughs than ads without UGC.
+Additionally, several research studies have shown that ads featuring UGC get four-to-five times more click-throughs than ads without UGC.

 To run a UGC campaign—or better yet, have a UGC mindset—brands first need a story.